marked-gil/goodwill-events/README.md

 **FEATURED EVENTS**
 > **User Story [#22](https://github.com/marked-gil/goodwill-events/issues/22):** As a user, I can see the featured list of events on the home page so that I can immediately see the events that are coming up.

-There are 3 featured events displayed in the Home page.
+There are three (3) featured events displayed in the Home page.
 These events are automatically selected based on their show dates relative to today.
 Each featured event is in a card container and displays the event's image, title, its show date and time.
 Each card is clickable and will redirect to the specific event's full detail page.

 ![Featured Events screenshot](docs/features_screenshots/featured-events.png)

 **UPCOMING EVENTS PAGE (List of All Events)**
 > **User Story [#23](https://github.com/marked-gil/goodwill-events/issues/23):** As a user, I can see all the upcoming events so that I can decide which one interests me.

 The Upcoming Events page displays the list of all the upcoming events.
-This page is paginated, and there are only 5 events displayed per page.
+This page is paginated, and only five (5) events are displayed per page.

 Each item (event) in the list is presented as a card and shows a featured image, event title, date and time, a reserve button, and the number of likes.
 Also, each card is clickable and will redirect the site to the specific event’s page.
-The reserve button, on the other hand, will redirect to the 'Seat Reservation' page.
+The 'reserve' button, on the other hand, will redirect to the 'Seat Reservation' page.

 ![Upcoming Events page screenshot](docs/features_screenshots/upcoming-events.png)

 **SPECIFIC EVENT PAGE**
 > **User Story [#24](https://github.com/marked-gil/goodwill-events/issues/24):** As a user, I can view the full detail of the event so that I can learn more about the event.

 The specific event’s page displays the details of an event.
-It shows the event title, its schedule, number of seats still available, a ‘Reserve a Seat’ button, a ‘LIKE’ button, the event’s description or call-to-action writeup, and a comment section.
+It shows the event title, its schedule, the number of seats still available, a ‘Reserve a Seat’ button, a ‘LIKE’ button, the event’s description or call-to-action writeup, and a comment section.

 The 'Reserve a Seat' button, when clicked, will redirect the user to the event's 'Seat Reservation' page.